 Emergency Transfers

 The Subrecipient must use and implement the emergency transfer plan set forth in Form HUD-5381 for ESG-RR.
 The Subrecipient may provide Form HUD-5383 to the tenant if it is requesting an emergency transfer and ask the Tenant to complete this form.
 If the Tenant qualifies for an emergency transfer and wishes to make an external emergency transfer when a safe unit is not immediately available, the Subrecipient must assist the Tenant in identifying other housing providers who may have safe and available units to which the Tenant could move.
 At the Tenant’s request, Subrecipient will also assist the Tenant in contacting the local organizations offering assistance to victims of domestic violence, dating violence, sexual assault, or stalking.
-The Subrecipient must provide the Tenant with a list Local organizations offering assistance to victims of domestic violence, dating violence, sexual assault, or stalking.
+The Subrecipient must provide the Tenant with a list of Local organizations offering assistance to victims of domestic violence, dating violence, sexual assault, or stalking.

 Confidentiality